 - Prior to entering our office, all patients will be asked a few screening questions as part of our pre-screening protocol for the Coronavirus.

-- Patients who fail the screening will be asked to reschedule their appointments and will be provided suggestions regarding follow-up and educational material about COVID-19.
+- Patients who have tested positive fir COVID-19 within the last 10 days or who fail the screening will be asked to reschedule their appointments and will be provided suggestions regarding follow-up and educational material about COVID-19 upon request.
 We will also ask additional questions seeking more detail from patients that fail the screening protocol.

 - Our patient schedule has been modified for everybody’s protection.
 We ask that you provide at least 24 hours notice for any appointment that you cannot make to ensure we are able to offer the appointment to a patient from our waitlist.
 Failure to do so will result in a cancellation fee.